-Also, because the program offers so many options, you need a computer with high-end requirements to perform many of those tasks.
-For example, editing a 4K video requires at least 16 GB of RAM.
+Also, because the program offers so many options, you need a computer with high-end requirements to perform some tasks.
+For example, it is recommended to have at least 16 GB of RAM for editing 4K videos.

 Pricing and plans

 Adobe has managed to provide simple plans.
-Premiere Rush is free initially for unlimited exports.
+Premiere Rush is free for unlimited exports.

-The difference between the free version of Rush and the premium is that you get more graphics titles and audio in the premium plan.
+The difference between the free premium versions is that you get more graphics titles and audio in the premium plan.
 You also get online storage to save projects and media files.

 Premiere Pro is not a free program.
-You can try it for 30 days, but you will have to pay after that to keep using it.
+You can try it for 30 days, but you must pay after that to keep using it.

-It all depends on what you want to achieve.
-If your goal is just to upload vlogging videos to social media, Premiere Rush is all you need.
+It depends on what you want to achieve.
+Premiere Rush is all you need if your goal is to upload vlogging videos to social media.

 Premiere Rush vs. Pro: Links